mdgbeck/website2/content/resume.md

 October 2019 - Present

   - Part-time data science consulting for two healthcare companies
-  - Improved and maintain ETL processing of medical records using Microsoft SQL Server tool suite
+  - Maintain ETL processing of medical records using Microsoft SQL Server tool suite
   - Perform medical phenotyping using algorithms in R
   - Model future insurance costs using machine learning in python and R.